 What is a Microfiber Cloth?

 Oftentimes they’re made of a blend of polyester and polyamide or nylon.
 In short, this means the cloths are made of plastic.
 The polyester and polyamide are combined in such a way that the fibers are split.
 When you use microfiber cloths for cleaning, you benefit from both of these factors.
+Microfiber fabrics are excellent at things like picking up dirt and absorbing liquid.

 The cloth is made by forcing the plastics through a tiny pipe and heating them so they weave together.
 These fused fibers are then split apart into microfibers 10–20 times smaller.
 Cloths describes as “microfiber” can vary widely in the size of the fibers they use and therefore in their cleaning effectiveness.